Confirmat-Robotics/bigbot_ros/README.md

 | Down   | Holding brakes released.
 Drive connected to batteries.         |

 You can only switch on the remote if the SwD is Up, so when the drive is not able to power the motors.
 This is a safety feature.

+### Steering robot ###
+Moving the right joystick results in generating a geometry_msgs.msg.Twist message (topicname /cmd_vel) which is read by a node to drive the bigbot.

+### Panning camera ###
+Moving the left joystick results in generating a bigbot_interfaces.msg.PTZSetpoint message (topicname /ptz_setpoint) which can be used to steer a PTZ camera (pan/tilt).
+The bigbot_camera package is not included in bigbot_ros.

+### Audio feedback ###
+Audio feedback is implemented by node speaknode which reads the topic /speak (type std_msgs.msg.String) and basically just forwards the text to the program espeak which speaks the text (in English).